nkdAgility/NKDAgility.com/site/content/resources/blog/2011/2011-06-02-creating-a-wit-adapter-for-the-tfs-integration-platform-for-a-source-with-no-history/index.md

 ---
 title: Creating a WIT Adapter for the TFS Integration Platform for a source with no history
+description: "Learn how to create a WIT adapter for the TFS Integration Platform, enabling seamless integration with Test Track Pro, even without historical data."
 date: 2011-06-02
 creator: Martin Hinshelwood
 id: "3408"